Let’s take a look at

 We collect information when you interact with us and use our products and services.

-The types of information we, or service providers acting on our behalf, collect depends on your use of our products and services and the ways that you interact with us.
+The types of information we, or service providers acting on our behalf, collect depends on your use of our products and services and the ways that you interact with us 1.
 This may include information about:

-The ways that you interact with usYou may interact with us in a variety of ways, for example, when visit our stores, call us, or use our websites or apps to place an order or ask questions about your account or services; work with Verizon as a representative of a business customer; contact us on social media; seek technical support; enter a Verizon-sponsored or affiliated contest, sweepstakes or promotion; or register to receive news or public policy updates.
+1. The ways that you interact with usYou may interact with us in a variety of ways, for example, when visit our stores, call us, or use our sites or apps to place an order or ask questions about your account or services; contact us on social media; seek technical support; open emails we send or interact with our ads; enter a Verizon-sponsored or affiliated contest, sweepstakes or promotion; or register to receive news or public policy updates.

 When you communicate with us, we may monitor or record the interaction to help us better serve you; to personalize your experiences; to train or otherwise support employees, resources or systems, and for security purposes.
 We may use artificial intelligence managed by humans, such as chat bots, to respond to your inquiry.
 When you interact with us through third-party services like Facebook Messenger or Twitter Direct Message, your communications are also governed by these companies’ privacy policies.